Mule

 The mule is a domestic equine hybrid between a donkey and a horse.
 It is the offspring of a male donkey (a jack) and a female horse (a mare).
-The horse and the donkey are different species, with different numbers of chromosomes; of the two possible first-generation hybrids between them, the mule is easier to obtain and more common than the hinny, which is the offspring of a female donkey (a jenny) and a male horse (a stallion).
+The horse and the donkey are different species, with different numbers of chromosomes; of the two possible first-generation hybrids between them, the mule is easier to obtain and more common than the hinny, which is the offspring of a male horse (a stallion) and a female donkey (a jenny).

-Mules vary widely in size, and may be of any color.
+Mules vary widely in size, and may be of any color seen in horses or donkeys.
 They are more patient, hardier and longer-lived than horses, and are perceived as less obstinate and more intelligent than donkeys.

 Terminology

-A female mule that has oestrus cycles, and so could, in theory, carry a foetus, is called a "molly" or "Molly mule", although the term is sometimes used to refer to female mules in general.
-A male mule is properly called a "horse mule", although it is often called a "john mule", which is the correct term for a gelded mule.
-A young male mule is called a "mule colt", and a young female is called a "mule filly".
+A female mule is called a molly, a Molly mule, or more formally mare mule.
+A male mule is called a john, John mule, or more formally horse mule.
+A young male mule is called a mule colt, and a young female is called a mule filly.
+The donkey used to produce mules is called a mule jack, and a group of mules is often called a pack, though the words barren and span also apply.

 History

 Breeding of mules became possible only when the range of the domestic horse, which originated in Central Asia in about 3500 BC, extended into that of the domestic ass, which originated in north-eastern Africa.
 This overlap probably occurred in Anatolia and Mesopotamia in Western Asia, and mules were bred there before 1000 BC.

+The Hittites, a people of Asia Minor known for their horse-riding skills, held mules in higher esteem than their best horses.
+The price of a mule was three times that of a good horse for the Hittites.
+Similarly, mules were seven times as valuable as donkeys to the Sumerians.

-A painting in the Tomb of Nebamun at Thebes, dating from approximately 1350 BC, shows a chariot drawn by a pair of animals which have been variously identified as onagers, as mules or as hinnies.
+A painting in the Tomb of Nebamun at Thebes, dating from approximately 1350 BC, shows a chariot drawn by a pair of animals which have been variously identified as onagers, mules or hinnies.
 Mules were present in Israel and Judah in the time of King David.
 There are many representations of them in Mesopotamian works of art dating from the first millennium BC.
 Among the bas-reliefs depicting the Lion Hunt of Ashurbanipal from the North Palace of Nineveh is a clear and detailed image of two mules loaded with nets for hunting.

 Homer noted their arrival in Asia Minor in the Iliad in 800 BC.

-Christopher Columbus brought mules to the New World.

-George Washington bred mules at his home at Mount Vernon.
-At the time, they were not common in the United States, but Washington understood their value, as they were "more docile than donkeys and cheap to maintain."
-In the nineteenth century, they were used in various capacities as draught animals – on farms, especially where clay made the soil slippery and sticky; pulling canal boats; and famously for pulling, often in teams of 20 or more animals, wagonloads of borax out of Death Valley, California from 1883 to 1889.
-The wagons were among the largest ever pulled by draught animals, designed to carry 10 short tons (9 metric tons) of borax ore at a time.